rzezeski/try-try-try/2011/riak-core-conflict-resolution/README.md

 or
 [hard](http://blog.basho.com/2010/04/05/why-vector-clocks-are-hard/)
 depending on your perspective.
-In this post I want to focus on the fact that vclocks allow you to give a logical ordering to multiple versions of the same object.
+In this post I want to focus on the fact that vector clocks allow you to give a logical ordering to multiple versions of the same object.
 By assigning a logical timeline to each version you can then compare them to determine if a split occurred at some point in time.
 If a split has occurred then it means there is potential that each version has data that the other is missing.
 However, that is dependent on the data your object is storing.
 For example, in the case of a set where elements are only ever added it hardly matters that two parallel version had the same element added because that would result in the same set.
 Even in the case where different elements were added resolving their differences would be a simple matter of performing a union of the sets.
 This is the case for the `agents` stat in RTS.
 On the flip side are the counter stats such as `total_sent` which keeps track of the total number of bytes sent by a webserver.
 If there are parallel versions then that means each version is missing the byte counts sent by the other versions.

 <table>
   <tr>